dib-lab/2022-paper-genomic-tax-redundancy/manuscript.md

 uniquely identifying a genome. (k=31, scaled=1000)

-Table YY shows that approximately 29.2% of the genomes in GTDB rs207 cannot be distinguished uniquely by any combination of k-mers with these parameters.
+Table YY shows that approximately 29.2% of the genomes in GTDB rs207 cannot be distinguished uniquely by any combination of 31-mers at a scaled of 1000.

+(Do higher resolution k-mer analysis of some of these; talk about error rates, etc.)

 | Unicity distance | Number of genomes | Percent of genomes |
 | -------- | -------- | -------- |